 The funny bit is when children start falling in these attempts.

-Another game that needs a little bit of open space and some sand.
+Another birthday game that needs a little bit of open space and some sand.

-Put some assorted treasure pieces like coins, chocolates etc. in a sand tray and evenly spread it out.
+Put some assorted treasured pieces like coins, chocolates etc. in a sand tray and evenly spread it out.
 The treasures need to be completely hidden in the sand.

 Each child will be handed a flag with their names on it.
 The children are then supposed to plant their flags wherever they think the treasure is hidden.
 Once everyone has taken their turns, they uncover the treasure and whichever child’s flag is planted closest to the treasure, wins!